 Conditions to Receive Individuals and Households Program Assistance

-Each type of assistance within the program requires verification of the specific unmet need and that it is caused by a disaster declared for Individual Assistance.
-However, these general conditions must be met for an applicant to receive any assistance within the Individuals and Households Program.
+Each type of assistance within the program requires verification of the specific unmet need caused by a disaster declared for Individual Assistance.
+However, the following general conditions must be met for an applicant to receive any assistance within the Individuals and Households Program.

 To apply for benefits, you will need to confirm you are a United States citizen, non-citizen national or qualified non-citizen .